bigsk1/TermSite/README.md

-# [💻 TermSite - build terminal styled websites in minutes!]
+# 💻 TermSite - build a terminal styled website

 Highly customizable, easy-to-use, and minimal terminal styled website template, powered by Next.js.

-Building a simple website with LiveTerm only takes **minutes**, and you only need to work with **one** file: `config.json`.
-After you cloned this repository, simply run `yarn install && yarn dev` and start editing `config.json` to build your website!
+Building a simple website with TermSite and you only need to work with the file: `config.json`.

-LiveTerm can be used to build a variety of websites:

 Feel free to play with the web demo above!